 LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan 13 Schools ensure that children are provided with a rich play environment for breaks during the school day STATUS STATUS Childcare/FIS: There are no shortfalls identified that could be reasonably met.
-Amber Amber Children's Play Service: Offers lunchtime play sessions at primary schools Through the 'Shout Out About Play' consultation event.
-It was raised that Review the new 'Play Delivery Model' to work more effectively, reducing the strain on play teams.
-Investigate how to re-
+Amber Amber Children's Play Service: Review the new 'Play Through the 'Shout Delivery Model' to work Offers lunchtime play Out About Play' more effectively, reducing sessions at primary schools consultation event. the strain on play teams.
+It was raised that Investigate how to re-

 LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan in their community development areas.
-South West Programme: Herbert Thompson Primary School Windsor Clive Primary School Trelai Primary School South Programme: St Paul Church in Wales Primary School St Patricks RC Primary School Kitchener Primary School Kitchener Primary School Mount Stuart Primary School South East Programme: Moorland Primary School East Programme: Bryn Hafod Primary School Greenway Primary School St John Lloyds RC Primary School lunchtime sessions that are cancelled by the play teams due to unforeseen circumstances, have a knock on effect to the children's behaviour for the remainder of the day.
+South West Programme: Herbert Thompson Primary School Windsor Clive Primary School Trelai Primary School South Programme: St Paul Church in Wales Primary School St Patricks RC Primary School Kitchener Primary School Mount Stuart Primary School South East Programme: Moorland Primary School East Programme: Bryn Hafod Primary School Greenway Primary School Greenway Primary School St John Lloyds RC Primary School lunchtime sessions that are cancelled by the play teams due to unforeseen circumstances, have a knock on effect to the children's behaviour for the remainder of the day.
 Willingness from schools to partake in training opportunities.
 Capacity of the 'New Play Delivery Model', to enable play teams to deliver play training.
 Ensuring play staff are sufficiently trained/qualified to deliver play training. structure play team dynamics to best suit the model and prevent cancellations.
 Work with schools to introduce loose parts play through a pilot project.
 Working with children, young people, lunchtime supervisors and teachers.
 To identify play teams who would like the opportunity to become play trainers.
 Source training for play teams to become play trainers.
-Case Study: Lunchtime Schools Play Programme